-As I mentioned in a prior post, a year after the switch, even pros are struggling to handle the switch to Google Analytics 4.
-Chances are if you went along with the automatic migration last year, your analytics are probably inaccurate, and you are certainly not getting everything out of your reporting that is available.
-And most importantly, conversions may not be reporting to Google Ads, which will greatly impact your advertising effectiveness.
-You could be throwing any money.
+Chances are if you went along with the automatic migration last year, your analytics are probably inaccurate.
+And most importantly, conversions may no longer show up in Google Ads.
+All this greatly impact your advertising effectiveness.
+You could be throwing away money.

 With Greater Power Comes Greater Responsibility

 The old Google Universal Analytics (UA) was a typical reporting framework.
 There are many free (open source) analytics products available and they all function and look similar to what you are familiar with in UA.
-It provided standardized reporting.
-It was therefore easy for small and medium size business owners to use.
-But it was designed before mobile device use became so widespread and before ecommerce went mobile.
-The ability to identify the right user for your ad became difficult to target.
+They all provide(d) standardized reporting.
+UA and kin are easy for small and medium size business owners to use.
+But they are operate on the principal that all (clicks) users arriving on the website are equal.
+That concept worked until mobile device use became so widespread and before ecommerce became mostly mobile.
+The problem is generally called “cross-device” where a person many use multiple devices while doing whatever they do online (shopping).

 It became clear that targeting users with ads required a more sophisticated approach.